mtsang/interaction_interpretability/README.md

 ## Usage
 ### 1. MADEX

 **MADEX (Model-Agnostic Dependency EXplainer)** is a method for interpreting feature interactions from a black-box prediction model per data instance.
 It contains two versions of Neural Interaction Detection (NID): the original NID and GradientNID.
-NID is a fast and accurate method to detect arbitrary-order interactions in polynomial time.
-GradientNID exactly detects interactions from an explainer MLP.
+NID is a fast and accurate method to detect arbitrary-order interactions in polynomial time, whereas GradientNID exactly detects interactions from an explainer MLP.
 The following domains are showcased: DNA, graph, image, and text modeling.

 <details><summary><b>Show instructions</b></summary>